Skip to content

 When you replace the built-in UserCreate request body with user_create_schema, reuse litestar_auth.schemas.UserEmailField and litestar_auth.schemas.UserPasswordField for email / password when you want the documented built-in validation metadata.
 Existing UserPasswordField imports remain valid; add UserEmailField when you also want the built-in email regex and max length.
 The default runtime validator still enforces password length through require_password_length.
 See Configuration for the full schema-helper, password-validator, and shared-helper contract.

-That response contract is intentionally role-centric after the superuser migration.
-The HTTP API exposes one flat roles array, not a legacy superuser boolean, raw role / user_role rows, permission matrices, or role-catalog or user-assignment endpoints on the core plugin-owned auth routes.
+That response contract is role-centric after the superuser migration.
+The HTTP API exposes one flat roles array, not a superuser boolean, raw role / user_role rows, permission matrices, or role-catalog/user-assignment endpoints on core plugin-owned auth routes.
 For operational catalog and user-role administration, use the plugin-owned litestar roles CLI surface or mount the opt-in contrib controller from HTTP role administration.

 Password reset